mattstermiller/koffee/README.md

     - Press `sm` to sort by modified date, descending then ascending.
     - Press `ss` to sort by size, ascending then descending.
 - **Path Box Suggestions** will appear when typing in the path box.
-    - When no slashes are in the path box, folders that you have visited before are searched.
-Folders starting with the first search term are shown first, then other matches sorted by most recently visited.
+    - When no slashes are in the path box, files and folders that you have opened in Koffee are searched.
+Items starting with the first search term are shown first, then other matches sorted by most recently visited.
     - When a path is in the path box, everything after the last slash is used to search the folder before the last slash.
 For example, typing "C:\Windows\sy 32" would suggest "C:\Windows\System32".
     - When suggestions are shown, use the up and down arrow keys to select a suggestion.
 When there is only one suggestion, it is selected automatically.
     - Press `Tab` to fill in the path box with the selected suggestion and continue typing, or press `Enter` to open the selected suggestion.